-Great white chocolate almond clusters are an easy crock pot candy with these step by step photo instruction for the perfect white chocolate candy.
+Super easy and delicious white chocolate almond clusters are the perfect gift for the holidays or for any special occasion.
+Simple with these step-by-step photo instructions for the perfect white chocolate candy.

 Everybody loves great candy, and it makes awesome gifts.
 What would be better than to give great candy that you made yourself?
 Just don't tell them how easy it is to make.

 I have a wonderful chocolate peanut cluster recipe that many people use for holiday gifts, but it is time to change it up a bit.
 This kicks up that recipe a few notches.

 This is the easiest 5 rating of the year.

 The FDA said to be called white chocolate; a product contains at least 20% cocoa butter, 14% milk solids, and 3.5% milkfat — and no more than 55% sugar or other sweeteners.
 There is a bit more to it, but that is enough for us.
 FDA Offical Definition

 Note that there is no cocoa powder in white chocolate.
 Obviously, that would no longer be white.
 Some will argue it is not chocolate without cocoa powder.
 That is an argument for another day.

 Candy Melts, candy wafers, chocolate coating, and almond bark are products made for coating without needing to temper chocolate or other special handling.